On a topology property for the moduli space of Kapustin-Witten equations: K a hler surfaces

 \subsection{Vafa-Witten equaions}

-We next consider analogue of the Hitchin-Simpson equations, called Vafa-Witten equations \cite{VW}.
-Let $X$ be a closed, oriented, smooth, four-manifold, $E$ be a principal $G$-bundle with $G$ is a compact Lie group over $X$.
-We denote $A$ a connection on $E$, $B$ a section of the associated bundle $\Om^{2,+}\otimes adE$ and $C$ a section of $adE$.
-A triple $(A,B,C)$ is a solution of Vafa-Witten equations if $(A,B,C)$ satisfies
+We next consider analogue of the Hitchin$\en$Simpson equations, called Vafa$\en$Witten equations \cite{VW}.
+Let $X$ be a closed, oriented, smooth, four-manifold, $E$ be a principal $G$-bundle with $G$ being a compact Lie group over $X$.
+We denote by $A$ a connection on $E$, $B$ a section of the associated bundle $\Om^{2,+}\otimes adE$ and $C$ a section of $adE$.
+A triple $(A,B,C)$ is a solution of Vafa$\en$Witten equations if $(A,B,C)$ satisfies